adrienjoly/adrienjoly.github.io/pro/index.md

 _« We now feel confident everytime we deploy a new version.
 I recommend Adrien to lead this kind of improvements. »_

 ### Availability

-~~In March, 2020, I joined the consulting agency [SHODO](https://shodo.io/) to grow with a community of like-minded professionals and practice my skills as a Software Crafter.~~

-~~As a contractor (through SHODO), I'll be available from the end of July 2023, 4 days per week.~~ (_last update: 2023-10-11_)

 I am accustomed to work remotely, from Montreuil ~ Paris, France – in the CET timezone.